ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server/guide.en-ie.md

 order: 1
 ---

-**Last updated 2nd April 2020**
+**Last updated 13th January 2021**

 ## Objective

-A dedicated server is a physical server located in one of our datacentres.
-Unlike Web Hosting plans (described as “shared”), which are technically managed by OVHcloud, you are fully responsible for administrating your dedicated server.
+A dedicated server is a physical server located in one of our data centres.
+Unlike Web Hosting plans (also referred to as "shared hosting"), which are technically managed by OVHcloud, you are fully responsible for administrating your dedicated server.

 **This guide will give you a few tips to help you manage your new dedicated server.**